sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-tyk-oas.md

 {{< img src="/img/dashboard/api-designer/tyk-oas-validate-request-import.png" alt="Select the option during OpenAPI import to validate requests" >}}

-If you want to adjust the configuration, for example to remove validation from specific endpoints or to change the HTTP status code returned on error, you can update the API definition as described [here](#manual-activation-of-request-validation-middleware).
+As noted, the automatic application of request validation during import will apply the middleware to all endpoints declared in your OpenAPI description.
+If you want to adjust this configuration, for example to remove validation from specific endpoints or to change the HTTP status code returned on error, you can update the Tyk OAS API definition as described [here](#manually-enabling-the-request-validation-middleware).

 ### Manually enabling the request validation middleware